This is a placeholder. Remove this element to add top adverts or real content

 · Land Preparation

 This is one of the foremost operations that are carried out on the farm land in preparation for cropping.
 Land preparation (also called tillage or cultivation) and crop establishment go together, since land preparation influences the ability of the crop to emerge and produce a good, uniform crop stand.
+For a successful farming in Nigeria expereince, this step is very cruicial.

-This is a major pre-requisite for a good yield.
-Land preparation has changed from a manual to a power-assisted activity over the centuries, depending on the availability of different energy sources.
+As a major pre-requisite for a good yield; Land preparation has changed from a manual to a power-assisted activity over the centuries, depending on the availability of different energy sources.
 Today tractors provide a major power source for tillage that allows many different variations.
 Manual and animal assisted tillage is still practiced though.
 Various activities are associated with land preparation to pave way for planting on the field.
 The kind of operation to adopt depends on the vegetation present on the field.
 This includes tree felling, stumping, ploughing, harrowing, ridging etc.

 · Felling of trees: This involve removing the vegetation and clearing the farm site.
 It is usually done using bulldozer, chain saw etc.